Psychotherapeutic Propaedeutics – (independent) part of the Psychosocial Support (BA) programme

 - Cooperation, group work (in international environment);

-- The knowledge and understanding of basic concepts and methods within the scope of counselling and psychotherapy relevant fields including psychology,medicine and psychiatry, as well as statistics and scientific methodologies;
+- The knowledge and understanding of basic concepts and methods within the scope of psychosocial support relevant fields including psychology, medicine and psychiatry, as well as statistics and scientific methodologies;

-- The ability to apply and understand basic or general and specific concepts and methods of counselling in concrete situations of working with clients;
+- The ability to use knowledge and methods of psychosocial counselling in concrete situations of direct work with clients;

 - The ability to autonomously use resources for learning specific contents;